zsemersky/Semerskyetal_2026/README.md

 ## Demos
 There are 4 separate scripts.
 Each demo uses manuscript data for reproducibility.
-For all demos, navigate into the main project directory
+For all demos, navigate into the main project directory.
 ```
 cd Semerskyetal_2026
 ```